witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

 - Anyone will be able to call a `requestUpdate` method in the contract that creates a new instance of the `BitcoinPrice.sol` contract and send it to Witnet.
-- Once the request gets resolved, anyone will be able to call the `completeUpdate` to actually write the result into the contract state.
+- Once the request is resolved, anyone will be able to call the `completeUpdate` and write the result into the contract state.

-It is an assumption that the mere existence of a multiparty contract that consumes the price feed will be enough incentive for the interested parties to request and complete the update always that the price point inside the contract differs from the actual market price more than the cost of performing the Witnet request.

 ## Initialize a basic contract

-Let's start by creating a really bare-bones contract and saving it as `contracts/PriceFeed.sol`:
+Let's start by creating a bare-bones contract and saving it as `contracts/PriceFeed.sol`:

 ```js